GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         details. [default is **hh:mm:ss**].

     **FORMAT_CLOCK_OUT**
-        Formatting template that indicates how an output clock string is to be formatted.
-This template is then used to guide the writing of clock strings in data fields.
-To use a floating point format for the smallest unit (e.g., seconds), append **.xxx**, where the number of x indicates the desired precision.
-If no floating point is indicated then the smallest specified unit will be rounded off to nearest integer.
-For 12-hour clocks, append **am**, **AM**, **a.m.**, or **A.M.**
+        See :term:`FORMAT_CLOCK_IN`.
-        (GMT will replace a\|A with p\|P for pm).
-If your template starts with a leading hyphen (**-**) then each integer item (y,m,d) will be printed without leading zeros (default uses fixed width formats).
-As examples, try hh:mm, hh.mm.ss, hh:mm:ss.xxxx, hha.m., etc.
+        In addition, for output we can also start the template with a leading hyphen (**-**).
+        Then each integer item (y,m,d) will be printed without leading zeros (default uses fixed width formats).
-        [default is **hh:mm:ss**].
         If the format is simply **-** then no clock is output and the ISO T divider between date and clock is omitted.
         **Note**: When high-precision time-series are written to ASCII output the default format may not be adequate.
         Many modules automatically handle this by extending the format, but you should be alert of unusual situations where data may appear truncated to nearest second.

     **FORMAT_DATE_IN**
         Formatting template that indicates how an input date string is